MicrosoftDocs/PowerShell-Docs/reference/7.4/Microsoft.PowerShell.Core/About/about_Debuggers.md

 ## Long description

-Debugging is the process of examining a script while it is running to identify and correct errors in the script instructions.
+Debugging is the process of examining a script while it's running to identify and correct errors in the script instructions.
 The PowerShell debugger can help you examine and identify errors and inefficiencies in your scripts, functions, commands, PowerShell Desired State Configuration (DSC) configurations, or